How to Document Home Contents After a Flood

 - Old photos where the item appears in the background

-If you can't prove the purchase price exactly, your adjuster may use comparable current value instead.
+If you can't prove the purchase price exactly, your flood insurance adjuster may use comparable current value instead.
 Partial documentation is still much better than vibes.

 Two numbers matter here: